Confusion over NAF Alfa Jet crash

 “I am making contact and awaiting information from other locations.
 Thanks.”

-Regardless, a competent source told Daily Sun that an Alfa Jet, which reportedly left Yola, Adamawa capital, for anti-banditry operations, crashed in one of the villages in the state.
+Regardless, a competent source told Daily Sun that an Alpha Jet, which reportedly left Yola, Adamawa capital, for anti-banditry operations, crashed in one of the villages in the state.

 There is now a palpable tension as to the whereabouts of the pilot over fears that he may have ran into the den of bandits after pulling off the parachute.